vapor-community/vapor-queues-fluent-driver/Sources/QueuesFluentDriver/Documentation.docc/Documentation.md

 ## Compatibility

-This package makes use of the `SKIP LOCKED` feature supported by some of the major database engines (most notably [PostgresSQL][postgres-skip-locked] and [MySQL][mysql-skip-locked]) when available to make a best-effort guarantee that a task or job won't be picked by multiple workers.
+This package makes use of the `SKIP LOCKED` feature supported by some of the major database engines (most notably [PostgresSQL][postgres-skip-locked] and [MySQL][mysql-skip-locked]) when available to make a best-effort guarantee that a job won't be picked up by multiple workers.

 This package should be compatible with any SQL database supported by the various Fluent drivers.
 It is specifically known to work with: